 The versatility and convenience of track lighting has made it a fast growing choice among homeowners.
 Its stylish look and easy mobility provide an excellent lighting system for any room in the house.
 Track lighting is great when it comes to rearranging a space, because the position of the lamps is so easily adaptable.
 It is also a good choice for rooms where specific items or pieces require illumination.

 The lamp portion of a track lighting system is known as a “fixture.”
-Track lighting fixtures are available in a wide variety of shapes and sizes.
+Track lighting fixtures and different light bulbs are available in a wide variety of shapes and sizes.
 You’re sure to find one that suits not only your aesthetic taste, but meets your functional needs, as well.

 Compatibility of Track Lighting Fixtures